Were you happier or healthier any time?

 In this calculator we evaluate response criteria based on improvement by various threshold values on measures from study baseline to post-baseline.
 The estimated proportion of subjects likely to be deemed to have responded based on such thresholds is provided for user specified aggregate mean improvement post-baseline (in MID units).
 We look at subject level improvement thresholds in multiples M of the minimally important differences (MID) on the measure of interest and evaluate the proportions of subjects crossing these improvement thresholds given aggregate effect.
 The first box of the calculator allows user input of data.
 The second box assesses subject level response rates given an immediate step change post-baseline due to the intervention being studied.
 The third box assesses subject level response rates given a gradual linear change post-baseline due to the intervention.
 We examine three scenarios.

 In the first scenario, there is no net effect due the intervention.
 The aggregate mean improvement is 0.
 The second row allows input of a correlation between the baseline and the post-baseline measures.
-We entered 0.7 as a convenience, as this results in a standard deviation of the change post-baseline of the same magnitude as that for the baseline measure – about 2 MID units.
+We entered 0.5 as a convenience, as this results in a standard deviation (SD) of the change post-baseline of the same magnitude as that for the baseline measure – 2 MID units (I had noted incorrectly previously that a correlation of 0.7 results in an SD of the change identical to that for baseline – I thank a Health Outcomes statistician for this correction).
 We enter 6 periodic measures post-baseline and a 1 MID subject level threshold for the change to assess the subject as having a response.
-This results in an estimated 31.03% response rate “at the last visit” despite the null net effect.
+This results in an estimated 30.85% response rate “at the last visit” despite the null net effect.
 This brings back our little paradox with the large proportion discordant to an aggregate effect discussed at this page.
-If a mean and distribution framework were ‘real’, then one would discount the 31.03% response rate as unreal and arising out of random variation around the mean.
+If a mean and distribution framework were ‘real’, then one would discount the 30.85% response rate as unreal and arising out of random variation around the mean.
 A scientist having data with close to a null aggregate effect, will, if he pores through individual subject records, see changes for about 30% of his subjects which are of a relevant and important magnitude and hence ‘real’.
-An 89.23% estimated response rate, with this null net effect, is likely if we flag response based on the crossing of the threshold “at any time”.
+An 89.07% estimated response rate, with this null net effect, is likely if we flag response based on the crossing of the threshold “at any time”.
 Now, this might be something that the scientist will likely see as unreal, as those flagged as having response may not have an effect that persists over the periodic assessments.
 A deterioration statistic, which one would not typically report, has the same estimated proportions under null net effect.

 Some Observations on Constructing a Response Classification